Denny-Lin/DDK-sic-xe-loader/README.md

 # DDK_sysprgm
-* I forgot what the porject did for.
-* I will check one day.
-* It looks like one funcion use hash table to do something, the other function open a file.
+* One funcion uses hash table to do something, the other function openes a file.

 | column1 | column2 | column3 |